Please come back in February 2026 for information and registration for Summer 2026.

 Summer Reach Ahead programs are for students during the summer after Grade 8, and before Grade 9 starts.
-Summer Reach Ahead provides an opportunity for students to complete some compulsory courses before starting Grade 9.
-Courses offered include Civics and Careers or some specific Technological Education (credit) courses.
+Summer Reach Ahead provides an opportunity for students to complete some compulsory credit courses before starting Grade 9.
+Courses offered include Civics and Careers, or some Technological Education courses.
+Students choosing to attend these courses during the summer before Grade 9 can free up space in their timetable in later years!

 Summer Reach Ahead Program